matijagaspar/tuna-for-node/README.md

 - Ability to start multiple (currently the process is global, so only one at the time can be started).
 One of the limitations is config directory, currently at best I could do a global map per config directory.
 However looking at more general solution options
 - Handle all errors from the tuna output
+- Better docs for startTunaProxy
+- implement similar solution for startTuna